 As you probably remember, Nerivio is a smartphone-controlled wearable.
-It’s an acute treatment, so you use it to relieve symptoms of a migraine that’s already started.
-It can even stop a migraine altogether.
+It’s an acute treatment, so you use it to relieve symptoms of a migraine attack that’s already started.
+It can even stop an attack altogether.

-Nerivio works by using electrical signals to calm your neurons during a migraine.
+Nerivio works by using electrical signals to calm your neurons during an attack.
 According to its maker, Theranica, Nerivio’s electrical pulses “induce an inherent pain inhibition brain mechanism,” which is a fancy way of saying it tells your brain to turn down the pain dial.

 The FDA authorized Nerivio because of the positive results of a double-blind study of 252 migraine sufferers that was published in the clinical journal Headache in May 2019.
 The study showed that Nerivio lessened migraine pain within two hours for 66% of participants, and completely alleviated head pain for 37%.
+(A more recent study of real-world patients after Nerivio became available for doctors to prescribe had similar results.)
 The device also reduced other migraine symptoms, like nausea and light/sound sensitivity.

-You use it by putting the device on your upper arm and securing it with an armband—ideally, as soon as your migraine starts, but it’ll still be effective within an hour of your first symptoms.
+You use it by putting the device on your upper arm and securing it with an armband—ideally, as soon as the attack starts, but it’ll still be effective within an hour of your first symptoms.
 You connect it to your smartphone via Bluetooth and use the free app to adjust the intensity of the treatment.

 The app also includes a headache diary for migraine tracking.
 The treatment lasts 45 minutes, but you can go about your day while using Nerivio, if you feel well enough.